deeri1x/public-instructions/asg-03-bridges-visualization/README.md

 **DUE:** Apr 09 (F) by end of the day (a.k.a.
 11:59PM or whenever JP gets up)

-**Late Policy:** no lates on this one, since you've gotta give me a 10-minute demo before winter classes end on the 13th
+**Late Policy:** no lates on this one...I gotta get these suckers marked!

 ## Submissions